A modern model for church building

 The Diocese of London, the London arm of the Church of England, is on a mission to redefine ecclesiastical architecture for the 21st century, by delivering new hybrid buildings that combine church spaces with offices, or residential units, cafes, training facilities and other community functions.

-This innovative approach was devised by a specially appointed in-house team to make church construction more commercially viable and socially inclusive in the capital, where rising development costs have made traditional approaches less prohibitive.
+This innovative approach was devised by a specially appointed in-house team to make church construction more commercially viable and socially inclusive in the capital, where rising development costs have made traditional approaches less viable.

 Client London Diocesan Fund